MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 #### App Authorization

-For using the SDK with OAuth scopes, you will need the following scopes enabled:
+To use the SDK with OAuth scopes, you will need the following scopes enabled:
  - authorization
  - conversations
  - organizations